 Dehydrating flowers takes about 8 to 10 hours.
 I typically keep a batch of freshly picked wildflowers in the dehydrator overnight, especially when drying large or dense varieties.

-Flower Dehydrating Tips
+Flower Dehydrating Tips with a Food Dehydrator

 If you are dehydrating flowers for arts and crafts and want to preserve a flower bud or partially unopened flower for aesthetic reasons, that is entirely doable in a typical residential dehydrator.